elinlyze/md2dom/README.md

 ## Overview
 **md2dom** is a lightweight, browser-based tool that converts Markdown into clean, self-contained HTML.
 It’s designed for developers, writers, and open-source maintainers who want an easy way to turn documentation or notes into web pages — without build steps, dependencies, or command-line tooling.
-Here is a live version I am hosting on the web: https://md2dom.elinlyze.com/
+Try the live version here: md2dom.elinlyze.com

 ## Why It Exists
 Markdown is beautiful in its simplicity, but getting it onto the web often involves too much ceremony.